bernardosulzbach/dungeon/README.md

 Check out the [issue
-tracker](https://github.com/mafagafogigante/dungeon/issues) to see what could be done or just figure out something you would like to do and start working on it.
-Remember that discussing it in the issues before writing code is a good way to prevent the frustration of not having your changes accepted.
+tracker](https://github.com/mafagafogigante/dungeon/issues) to see what could be done or figure out something you would like to do and start working on it.

+Discussing your ideas on the tracker before coding is a good way to increase the chance of your changes being accepted.

 Do not forget to also read the project's contributing guide [here](https://github.com/mafagafogigante/dungeon/blob/master/CONTRIBUTING.md).